crcn/tandem-old/README.md

 - Social network for sharing visual components with other people - [dribbble](http://dribbble.com/)-esque.
   - Ability to fork & PR designs

+### Pros

+- Can be eased into existing application
+- Reduces the amount of code you have to write
+- Same level of modularity as visual code.
+- Can be organized with code
+- Reduces time from design -> development
+- Easily update visual docs
+- Enable non-devs to create interactive UIs
+- optimizations happen at compile time

+### Cons

+- Unable to programatically tweak visual code.
+Must be done in editor.
+  - no HTML access
+  - no CSS access

 ### Code Example